Michael-128/yomichan-safari/README.md

 This is my attempt at making yomichan compatible with Safari/Orion browser on iOS, iPadOS and MacOS.

 ## Known Issues:
-   - Popup doesn't work
+   - Popup doesn't work in Safari
-   - Adding cards to Anki doesn't work
+   - Adding cards to Anki doesn't work in Safari

 ## Setup
 1. Install the extension: